hlebkanonik/rpsm-multi-single/README.md

-# Migrating Report Portal storage from multiple buckets to one
+# Migrating Report Portal storage
+Migration Report Portal from multiple buckets to single for S3 and MinIO